HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 - `Logical_source_description`
 - `Start_time`

-For more information about each of these attriubtes please see the :doc:`HERMES CDF Format Guide </user-guide/cdf_format_guide>`
+For more information about each of these attributes please see the :doc:`HERMES CDF Format Guide </user-guide/cdf_format_guide>`

 Using a Template for Global Metadata Attributes